What type of content do you primarily create?

 - “you see”

 Step 3a.
-Delete filler words manually using the transcript
+Delete filler words manually in the transcript

 There are a couple different options for removing detected filler words.
 To remove words one-by-one in your transcription, just highlight a filler word with your cursor and hit the “delete” key.